GuanhuaWang/SystemPaper/SOSP2005/speculator.md

 ##How to achieve speculative execution
 Client A asynchronously executes write and commit RPC, and make them in flight, speculating all modifications are up-to-date.

-Client B asynchronously executes getattr, and file speculating its cached copy is up-to-date
+Client B asynchronously executes getattr, and file speculating its cached copy is up-to-date.